-Sam Altman won’t return to OpenAI despite company’s overtures, report says
+OpenAI’s fired CEO Sam Altman to join Microsoft

 Altman, who helped found OpenAI in 2015, has been among the most sought-after voices on the potential benefits and dangers of AI since last year’s release of ChatGPT, speaking at business summits and testifying before the US Congress.

-In September, New York Magazine published a profile comparing Altman to J Robert Oppenheimer – known as the father of the atomic bomb – and Time Magazine included the tech entrepreneur on its list of the 100 most influential people in AI in 2023.
+In September, New York Magazine published a profile comparing Altman with J Robert Oppenheimer – known as the father of the atomic bomb – and Time magazine included the tech entrepreneur on its list of the 100 most influential people in AI in 2023.